Evgenii-Buslaev/wishboard_backend/README.md

 ### `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 ### `npm run dev`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.
+The app will reload when you make changes.